Juslima/pandas-challenge/README.md

 -------------------------------------------------------------------------------
 Math Scores by Grade:

 The analysis presents the average math scores for each grade level (9th, 10th, 11th, and 12th) across all schools.
 This allows for an examination of how math performance evolves as students progress through high school.

-Summary of Analysis:

 The analysis focuses on the average math scores for each grade level.
 By examining the math scores by grade, we can identify any trends or variations in performance across different grade levels.

-Math Scores by Grade:

-The average math scores for each grade level are as follows:

-- 9th Grade: [Average Math Score for 9th Grade]
-- 10th Grade: [Average Math Score for 10th Grade]
-- 11th Grade: [Average Math Score for 11th Grade]
-- 12th Grade: [Average Math Score for 12th Grade]

 Conclusions: